While it is still the most polluting country in the world, China is moving towards a green revolution.

 Pollution awareness: A major political turning point

 2013 was the year of the first major political turning point when Xi Jinping launched a series of reforms to reduce the use of coal.
-Those ones have been so effective that the country has ever had to import it, pushing coal prices up on the world market.
+Those ones have been so effective that the country has never had to import them, pushing coal prices upon the world market.
 While the United States withdrew from the Paris agreement, China proves its determination in its fight against pollution.
 It has been verified through the cancellation of new thermal power plant projects, the drastic reduction of coal mines, strengthened control of polluting factories, the construction of a “green city“, a reforestation campaign, and so on.

 A green revolution to come?

-A new Green Technology take place in China
+A new Green Technology taking place in China